Are you looking for the best rod and reel combo?

 Reel: Penn Fierce

 If you’ve ever tackled a lingcod in the surf, you know you need strength.
-You know your fishing rod needs some backbone, and your reel needs great drag.
+You know your fishing rod requires some backbone, and your reel requires great drag.
 Penn knows this as well.
 That’s why they’ve come out with the Penn Fierce II and III combos.
-These setups will give you everything you need, from fishing a river to catching salmon out at sea.
+These setups will give you everything you require, from fishing a river to catching salmon out at sea.

 A seven-foot rod paired with a reel will match the power you need to tackle the game you are targeting.
 From trout in a lake to halibut in the ocean, this combo is the perfect setup for the angler looking for a premium package at an affordable price.

-The quality of the fishing rod and reel make this combo worth the entry price, and once you make your first cast, you’ll see why.
+The quality of the fishing rod and reel combo is worth the entry price, and once you make your first cast, you’ll see why.

 Daiwa D-Wave Saltwater Fishing Rod and Reel Combo